HomeMapAI Search

 Inspiring lectures on Late Antiquity, open to history enthusiasts.

-Promotional banner for the Warsaw Late Antique Seminar 2025/2026 featuring a detailed ancient mosaic background and event details for Ewa Wipszycka's academic lecture series at the University of Warsaw.
+Promotional banner for the Ewa Wipszycka Warsaw Late Antique Seminar, featuring a colorful ancient mosaic background and event details for the 2025/2026 winter session at the University of Warsaw.

 Ewa Wipszycka's Late Antique Seminar - Winter Semester 2025/2026